Digital Printing or Litho Printing? What are the pros and cons? Do we even need printing?

 After a certain quantity, litho printing becomes more cost-effective so the longer the print run, the more cost-effective it will be.
 In addition, some special types of paper cannot be printed digitally, for example highly textured paper or 400gsm thick business cards.

 Litho printing, also known as offset litho, is the traditional way of printing and has dominated the print industry for very many years.
-It is a process whereby an image is created on a plate, transferred onto a blanket before being transferred onto the paper.
+It is a process whereby an image is created on a plate, and transferred onto a blanket before being transferred onto the paper.
 However, as digital printing, which is relatively new, continues to develop, litho printing is being seen as an outdated time-consuming method of production.
 To the average person, the differences between litho and digital print are often impossible to spot.

 Advantages of Litho Printing